zahra-abbasi-vault/zahra-abbasi-vault.github.io/_projects/Sampi-Sorter-Machine.md

 ## Detection Model Output

-One of the challenges I faced was detecting coffee beans in the image below.
+<p style="text-align: justify;">One of the challenges I faced was detecting coffee beans in the image below.
 Due to the hardware limitations, the model's input size couldn't be increased much, and for the tracking algorithm, the box loss needed to decrease as much as possible.
-In the end, the model achieved 99% accuracy in detection.
+In the end, the model achieved 99% accuracy in detection.</p>

 ![Sampi Sorter Machine](/images/Sorter_Yolo.bmp)